 We should generally approach goals by trying to prove to ourselves we can do it.
 That said, it’s just so enjoyable to prove a naysayer wrong.
 If you watch any sporting event such as the NCAA tournament, you’ll hear over and over again how doubters motivated the players to succeed.
 It’s in an athlete’s DNA to train so hard that we have no choice but to vanquish our opponents or die trying.

 Success in life is pretty straight forward.
-Work hard, get along well with others, produce something of value, have individual life insurance just in case, and persevere.
+Work hard, get along well with others, produce something of value and persevere.
 Sometimes, however, we just don’t have any fire left to carry on.
 Even if you are the least competitive person on the planet, I encourage you to seek the soul crushers.
 What they say might be inadvertent or small, but try pretending you just received the most tremendous insult if you want to get fired up!

 The magic elixir of motivation is out there.
 Don’t let the good life of first world living wrap you in its web of complacency.